Pratyahara and visualization meditation

 For these practices, you will want a comfortable space for you to sit or law down.
 Ideally in a safe, quiet, and calm location so you can settle into your practice with less distraction.

-Meadow Meditation
+Meadow meditation

 Alana guides a short grounding meadow meditation.